 If the furnace has not been maintained on a regular basis, then you may need to look into the general maintenance of the machine.
 Make sure you vacuum clean the area around the furnace blower to see if dust has clogged the machine.
 If possible, take out the fan unit and clean the blades with an old toothbrush and then use a brush attachment to vacuum clean.
 Check out the oil ports present near the motor shaft and apply a few drops of oil to lubricate the port.
 Even though modern devices do not require lubrication, we still recommend lubricating at least once a year as a part of regular maintenance.

 If your furnace heating system is gas-powered, there could be a gas leakage.
-So, if you smell natural gas in your home or in the area where the furnace is installed, open windows to ventilate immediately and don’t light a match stick.
+So, if you smell natural gas in your home or in the area where the furnace installation hudson oh is done, open windows to ventilate immediately and don’t light a match stick.
 In case the smell of the gas is very overpowering, evacuate the house immediately and call for help.
 Make sure you turn off the gas supply and then can the gas utility department.

 A furnace with a Pilot Light